 The U.S. cannabis industry is booming, and it’s showing no signs of slowing down.
-Since becoming legalized for medical use in 33 states and recreational use in 10 states, cannabis has become one of the fastest-growing industries in the United States.
+Since becoming legalized for medical use in 33 states and recreational use in 10 states, cannabis has become one of the fastest-growing industries in Northern California and throughout the United States.

 The rise of the cannabis industry has created countless opportunities for entrepreneurs, who have invested in growing facilities, distribution centers, and retail stores.
 It has also made a significant impact on the U.S. economy, contributing to new jobs and state tax revenues.